 Its foundations are even older and can be dated as far back as the 18th century.

-The windows are placed irregularly, but the mill remains intact and sits on the west side of the river, and you can still have a look at it.
+The windows are placed irregularly, but the mill remains intact and sits on the west side of the river.

 The milling operations have stopped since 1975.